-Alternative 2, Environmental Enhancement and Ocean Disposal, consists of placing dredge material at the following locations: CSWH Expansion Area, Eelgrass Habitat Area, Anchorage Road Soil Storage Site (ARSSS), LA-2 and LA-3.
+Alternative 2, Environmental Enhancement and Ocean Disposal, consists of placing dredge material at the following locations: CSWH Expansion Area, Eelgrass Habitat Area, Anchorage Road Soil Storage Site (ARSSS), and LA-2.
 No new land area would be created as a result of this alternative.

 Implementation of Alternative 2 would result in the same type and extent of development at the CSWH Expansion Area and the Eelgrass Habitat Area disposal locations as described for Alternative 1.
-Although Alternative 2 would also result in a higher volume of sediments disposed at LA-2 (and thus longer construction duration at the site), this site is located in the open ocean approximately 5.8 miles from shore and this longer duration of construction the same disposal activities would not affect the less than significant impacts identified for this and the disposal location for of the same amount of sediment at LA-2 as would occur under Alternative 1.
+Although Alternative 2 would result in a higher volume of sediments disposed at LA-2 (and thus longer construction duration at the site), this site is located in the open ocean approximately 5.8 miles from shore and this longer duration of construction activities would not affect the less than significant impacts identified for this disposal location for Alternative 1.
 Alternative 2 would result in identical less than significant impacts as described for Alternative 1 at the CSWH Expansion Area, the Eelgrass Habitat Area, and LA-2.
-Therefore, the impact discussion for Alternative 2 is focused on the disposal sites that were not included or discussed under Alternative 1, the ARSSS and LA-3.
+Therefore, the impact discussion for Alternative 2 is focused on the disposal site that was not included or discussed under Alternative 1, the ARSSS.